quantumlib/Stim/doc/sinter_command_line.md

         The relative likelihood ratio that determines the color highlights around curves.
 Set this to 1 or larger.
 Set to 1 to disable highlighting.
+    --line_fits: Adds a least-squared line fit to each curve.
+Note that the fit is always done according to the scaling of the plot.
+For example, on a semilog y plot it will be fitting a line to (x, log(y)).
+Data points are not weighted in any way.
+On a log plot, data points at infinity are not included in the fit.

 EXAMPLES
     Example #1